 We recommend using a dynamic Airbnb pricing tool.
 A pricing tool like Wheelhouse can help you monitor the competition and automatically set rates that are optimized for more bookings at the highest possible price.

-6. Other Search Ranking Factors
+6. Optimize for Other Search Ranking Factors

 Good reviews.
 Focus on getting good reviews.
 Easier said than done, but good reviews are essential to performing well in Airbnb search rankings.
 A small number of negative or missed reviews from guests won’t necessarily have a substantial negative impact, but it’s best to do everything you can to get glowing 5-star reviews.
 Sometimes, things as basic as providing quality towels or a good mattress can help you get better reviews.